-ILUK's system of governance is consistent with the approach adopted by all IntegraFin Group companies and in line with regulatory expectations.
-This includes the Risk Management Policy and Framework which is applied on an IntegraFin Group basis.
-The remainder of this section describes the IntegraFin Group's system of governance - which directly applies to the legal entity, ILUK.
+ILUK's system of governance is consistent with the approach adopted by all Group companies and in line with regulatory expectations.
+This includes the Risk Management Policy and Framework which is applied on a Group basis.
+The remainder of this section describes the Group's system of governance - which directly applies to the legal entity, ILUK.

-The IHP Board determines the overall strategic direction of the IntegraFin Group's companies and is responsible for the overall management of the IntegraFin Group's business operations.
-IFAL's Board is the main decision making and review body for the IFAL Group and has overall responsibility for approving IFAL Group risk appetite and risk management objectives and policies.
-ILUK's Board is ILUK's main decision making and review body - it will, where appropriate, contribute to and adopt the strategies, policies and procedures as recommended by the IFAL Board and/or the IHP Board.
-Further, the ILUK Board will consider and scrutinise advice from the IFAL Board and the IHP Board.
-The ILUK Board is responsible for approving ILUK's risk appetites and for ensuring ILUK's risk appetites do not cause any conflicts with the IFAL Group's risk appetites.
+The IHP Board determines the overall strategic direction of the Group's companies and is responsible for the overall management of the Group's business operations.
+IHP's Board is its main decision making and review body and has overall responsibility for approving Group risk appetite and risk management objectives and policies.
+ILUK's Board is ILUK's main decision making and review body - it will, where appropriate, contribute to and adopt the strategies, policies and procedures as recommended by the IHP Board.
+Further, the ILUK Board will consider and scrutinise advice from the IHP Board.
+The ILUK Board is responsible for approving ILUK's risk appetites and for ensuring ILUK's risk appetites do not cause any conflicts with the Group's risk appetites.

-B.1.2 Committees and forums
+B.1.2 Committees and fora

-The ILUK, IFAL and IHP Boards are supported by a number of Board committees.
+The ILUK and IHP Boards are supported by a number of Board committees.
 As at the reporting date, the committees comprised:

 - IHP Audit and Risk Committee

 - IHP Remuneration Committee

 - IHP Nomination Committee

-- IFAL Group Strategy Committee

-- IFAL Group Risk Committee

-- IFAL Group Audit Committee.
+- ILUK Audit and Risk Committee.